• Skip to main content

 Recommended hotels in Underground City

 Some of Montreal’s top hotels connect to the Underground City.
-While these hotels aren’t below ground, they have access points that allow you to reach the underground network.
-If you love to shop, you’ll enjoy staying at any of these locations.
+While the hotels aren’t below ground, they have access points to the underground network.
+If you love to shop, you’ll enjoy staying at any of these accommodation options.

-• Le Dauphin Montreal Centre-Ville: Just a four-minute walk from Bonaventure Station, staying at this hotel ensures you can quickly cover more of the city.
-It’s a great location with friendly staff that caters to your every need.
+• Le Dauphin Montreal Centre-Ville is a quick four-minute walk from Bonaventure Station.
+Staying at this hotel, you’ll be able to cover more of the city in a flash.
+It’s a great location with friendly staff who cater to your every need.

-• Renaissance Montreal Downtown Hotel: Located in the centre of the city, just steps from Place Ville-Marie, this hotel is always packed.
-The rooms are spacious, comfortable, and stylish.
-The hotel also has its own rooftop bar, when you want a nightcap after a long day of sightseeing.
+• Renaissance Montreal Downtown Hotel sits in the centre of the city.
+The hotel is steps from Place Ville-Marie.
+Rooms here are spacious, comfortable, and stylish.
+The hotel also has its own rooftop bar.
+It’s a fantastic place for a nightcap after a long day of sightseeing.
+Book ahead during the high tourist season; the hotel is often packed.

-• Hotel Monville: As you can tell from the sleek, modern décor, this hotel caters to business travellers.
-It’s a convenient location, located near the Museum of Contemporary Art, and features its own onsite bar.
-Some of the rooms also have views of the downtown area.
+• Hotel Monville caters to business travellers—as you might sense from its sleek, modern décor.
+The hotel offers a convenient location near the Museum of Contemporary Art and features its own onsite bar.
+Some of the rooms have views of the downtown area.

-• Fairmont The Queen Elizabeth: This luxurious five-star hotel has direct access to the Underground City.
-It’s also part of history as the site of John Lennon and Yoko Ono’s bed-in for peace in 1969.
-Today, guests can enjoy drinks from the onsite bar or convenient access to nearby metro stations.
+• Fairmont The Queen Elizabeth is a luxurious five-star hotel with direct access to the Underground City.
+The hotel is also a part of history; it was the site of John Lennon and Yoko Ono’s bed-in for peace in 1969.
+Today, guests can enjoy drinks from the onsite bar.
+You’ll also get convenient access to nearby metro stations.

 Treksplorer